AbuSuudy/ADXAPI/README.md

 ## Description
-API that is can set up an a ADX environment and return storm data.
-Uses role-based authentication that it received from the `JWT` token.
+API that can set up an a ADX environment and return storm data.
+Uses role-based authentication from `JWT`.

 ## Endpoints

 ## Login
-### `GET /api/Auth/Login`
+## `GET /api/Auth/Login`

 Returns `JWT` if the correct email and password is given that expires in 1 hour.